 After careful preliminary preparation of the patient, she is placed in the lithotomy position.
-If the uterus is enlarged to any extent porraphy.
-The diagram (and it usually is in these cases), surface on the anterior it should be curetted, and the vaginal wall.
+If the FIG. 48.-Anterior coluterus is enlarged to any extent porraphy.
+The diagram shows the oval raw (and it usually is in these cases), surface on the anterior it should be curetted, and the vaginal wall.